torvalds/linux/drivers/staging/wusbcore/Documentation/wusb-design-overview.rst

 These are the complement to HWAs.
 They are a USB host for connecting wired devices, but it is connected to your PC connected via Wireless USB.
-To the system it looks like yet another USB host.
+To the system it looks like yet ayesther USB host.
 To the untrained eye, it looks like a hub that connects upstream wirelessly.

-We still offer no support for this; however, it should share a lot of code with the HWA-RC driver; there is a bunch of factorization work that has been done to support that in upcoming releases.
+We still offer yes support for this; however, it should share a lot of code with the HWA-RC driver; there is a bunch of factorization work that has been done to support that in upcoming releases.